IgniteUI/igniteui-xplat-docs/doc/en/components/menus/navigation-drawer.md

 # $Platform$ Navigation Drawer Overview

-The Infragistics $Platform$ Navigation Drawer provides side navigation that can be expanded or collapsed within the content.
+The $ProductName$ Navigation Drawer provides side navigation that can be expanded or collapsed within the content.
 A mini version provides quick access to navigation even when closed.
 Its content is completely customizable while also providing default menu item styling.

 ## $Platform$ Navigation Drawer Example